krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-What that means is that when we are getting one ```SampleEntity``` by id, we are
-also extracting the ```subEntities``` from the database, because of ```fetch = FetchType.EAGER```.
+This means that when we get one ```SampleEntity``` by id, we also extract the ```subEntities``` from the database because of ```fetch = FetchType.EAGER```.
 This is not a problem yet.
 All JPA entities are loaded into the Hibernate session.
-That mechanism is pretty cool, because it gives you the _dirty checking_ functionality.
+That mechanism is pretty cool because it gives you the _dirty checking_ functionality.
-The downside however is that the _dirty_ entities need to be flushed by Hibernate
+The downside, however, is that the _dirty_ entities need to be flushed by Hibernate
 to DB.
 You have different flush strategies in Hibernate.
-The default one is ```AUTO```,
+The default one is ```AUTO```:
 you can read about them in the
 [Javadocs](https://javadoc.io/doc/org.hibernate/hibernate-core/5.6.14.Final/org/hibernate/FlushMode.html){:target="_blank"}.
-What you see in the flame graph is exactly Hibernate looking for a dirty entities that
+What you see in the flame graph is exactly Hibernate looking for dirty entities that
 should be flushed.

-What can be done about that?
+What can we do about this?
 Well, first of all, it should be forbidden to develop
 a large Hibernate application without reading
 [Vlad Mihalcea's book](https://vladmihalcea.com/books/high-performance-java-persistence/){:target="_blank"}.
 If you are developing such an application, buy that book, it's great.
-From my experience
+From my experience,
-some engineers have a tendency to abuse Hibernate.
+some engineers tend to abuse Hibernate.
 Let's look at the code sample I pasted
 before.
 We are loading a huge ```SampleEntity```.
 What are we doing with it?

 ```java